-S. Fiber Optic Cable, of the type specified.
+T. Fiber Optic Cable, of the type specified.

 - 1. Per linear foot. - 2.
 Payment is full compensation for: - a.
-The furnishing, if specified, installation of all cable per the contract documents. - b.
+The furnishing, if specified, and installation of all cable per the contract documents. - b.
 Including the proper installation of the cable into existing conduit and new conduit systems, and slack, coiled, or stored cables. - c.
-Furnishing all labor, tools, equipment, consumable items, and other incidental items necessary to meet the requirements of the contract documents.
+Furnishing all labor, tools, equipment, consumable items, and other incidental items necessary to meet the requirements of the contract documents. - 3.
+Payment for fiber optic cable installation will not be made until fiber optic cable is tested by the Contractor and OTDR results are accepted by the Engineer.

-T. Fiber Optic Cable, Remove.
+U. Fiber Optic Cable, Remove.